GithuJeevaSavy/KnowledgeAndDataEngineering/README.md

    1. Angular CLI should be installed.
 To know more refer link https://angular.io/guide/setup-local
-   2. Sparql end point should be set up.( Here apache fuseki-server is used as sparql endpoint- http://localhost:3030/dataset/sparql )
+   2. Sparql end point should be set up.( Here apache fuseki-server is used as sparql endpoint- http://localhost:3030/dataset/sparql ) Create a data set with the ttl files in fuseki server and change the endpoint in the code